-Specialist advice is available for all clients and yards can be provided with an individually tailored programme, according to numbers and ages of horses, ponies or donkeys.
+Specialist advice is available for all clients and we can provide yards with an individually tailored programme, according to numbers and ages of horses, ponies or donkeys.

-We recommend worm egg counts are performed quarterly on individual faecal samples to determine whether your horse needs to be wormed.
-This is a cost effective method and reduces resistance to worming products.
-Faecal samples can be brought into our Fairmoor Equine Clinic, Morpeth, Wooler, Alnwick surgeries for worm egg counts.
+20% of horses will contribute about 80% of the worm eggs on your pasture so on most yards we recommend faecal worm egg counts (FWEC) are performed quarterly on individual faecal samples to determine which horses need to be wormed.
+This is a cost-effective method and helps to reduce resistance to worming products.
+Faecal samples can be brought into our Fairmoor Equine Clinic, Morpeth, Wooler, and Alnwick surgeries for FWEC.

 Please note, tapeworms are not assessed by faecal worm egg counts.
-A suitable tapewormer should be given every six months.
-Alternatively we can take a blood sample or saliva test for the level of tapeworm infection in your horse’s system.
-Please ask us for worming advice suited to your circumstances.
+In adult horses, ideally an Equisal tapeworm saliva test should be performed every 6-12 months.
+Our vets will then advise if treatment for tapeworm is necessary.
+Alternatively, we can take a blood sample to check the level of tapeworm infection in your horse’s system.

-Our Health Horse Programme includes four faecal worm egg counts each year, plus lots of other benefits.
+Our Health Horse Programme includes four faecal worm egg counts each year, an Equisal tapeworm test in the autumn and an appropriate autumn/winter worm treatment as well as lots of other benefits.